Snowden's Actions: Legal Or Illegal?

 Snowden broke the Espionage Act of 1917, which identified the leak of state secrets as an act of treason.

-Snowden believed he had a moral obligation to act and a duty to inform the public about what was being done in their name and against them.
+Snowden argued that he had a moral obligation to act, and that he had a duty to inform the public about what was being done in their name.

 Written by